google-gemini/generative-ai-swift/README.md

 # Google AI SDK for Swift

 > [!CAUTION]
-> The Google AI Swift SDK is recommended for prototyping only.
-If you plan to enable billing, we
+> **The Google AI SDK for Swift is recommended for prototyping only.** If you plan to enable
-> strongly recommend that you use a backend SDK to access the Google AI Gemini API.
-You risk
+> billing, we strongly recommend that you use a backend SDK to access the Google AI Gemini API.
+You
-> potentially exposing your API key to malicious actors if you embed your API key directly in your
+> risk potentially exposing your API key to malicious actors if you embed your API key directly in
-> Swift app or fetch it remotely at runtime.
+> your Swift app or fetch it remotely at runtime.

 The Google AI SDK for Swift enables developers to use Google's state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
 This SDK supports use cases like: